 After the end of the Second World War, there were more than 1200 breeding mares registered.
 With the mechanisation of agriculture and of transport, demand for working horses fell rapidly, and by 1977 the number of mares had fallen below 160.
 In 2007 its conservation status was reported by the FAO as “endangered”.
 In 2017 a population of 88 stallions and 1077 mares was reported; in 2019 the breed was listed by the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen in its category III, gefährdet, “endangered”.

 Black Forest Draft Horse — Schwarzwälder — Schwarzwälder Fuchs — St. Märgener Fuchs — Wälderpferd — Cheval de Trait de la Forêt Noir

-All my pictures can be licensed for private, editorial and commercial usage and ordered as Fine Art Print.
-The albums only show a part of my large archive.
+All my pictures of rare and endangered horses can be licensed for private, editorial and commercial usage, and ordered as Fine Art Print as well.
+In addition, the albums only show a part of my large archive.
 Contact me directly if you don’t find what you are looking for.

-Are you looking for professional photos of rare and endangered breeds?
-You will find a small selection of my pictures in the breed posts, but you may ask for more specific photos directly.
-All my pictures can be licensed for private, editorial and commercial usage.
+Are you looking for professional photos of rare and endangered horse breeds?
+You will find a small selection of my pictures in the breed posts, however you may ask for more specific photos directly.
+In short, all my pictures can be licensed for private, editorial and commercial usage.

 Do you want to see more of my photos?
 Please follow my accounts on Instagram and on Facebook and don’t miss any new updates and pictures of my projects.